 Learned Behavior

-How can people with a severe fear response better self-manage so that they can more effectively function at school, work, and during social situations in the community?
-There are many treatment modalities that, when used in combination, can have great success (but cannot guarantee the absence of symptoms).
+There are many treatment modalities that, when used in combination, can have great success (but cannot guarantee the total absence of symptoms).

 Parent-Child Interaction Therapy (PCIT)

-Dr. Eyberg created PCIT back in the 1970’s at the University of Florida, and it was built from multiple theories of development including attachment, parenting styles, and social learning.
-PCIT incorporates her concepts of child-directed interaction (CDI) and PRIDE skills (labeled praise, reflect, imitate, describe, and enjoyment), both at school and in community settings.
+PCIT was built from multiple theories of development including attachment, parenting styles, and social learning.
+PCIT incorporates the concepts of child-directed interaction (CDI) and PRIDE skills (labeled praise, reflect, imitate, describe, and enjoyment), both at school and in community settings.
 Just because the word “parent” is in the title, doesn’t mean this can’t and shouldn’t be used in a variety of settings.

 PCIT is meant to help a person feel: